gray1273/TacticalHippos/project4/courseScheduleREADME.md

 Contains all the pages that allow the user to view the data.

 - Search: Allows users to see all current courses entered in the database
-- Login: Allows users too log in
+- Login: Allows users to log in
+- Grader home: Allows graders to apply for sections, see which sections they have applied to, and see which they have been accepted for
+- Instructor home: Allows instructors to see which sections they are teaching and to make recommendations
+- Administrator home: Allows administrators to accept applications and re-scrape